syncpoint/odin-manual/content/en/02_Menueleiste/index.md

-With selection of **"Projects "** you open the project administration, in which you can create, rename, delete, export, import or change to another project (details see project administration).
+With selection of **"Projects "** you open the project administration, in which you can create, rename, delete, export, import projects or switch to another project (details see project administration).

 Selecting **"Base maps "** opens the "Map administration", where you can integrate online and offline maps and use them in ODIN (details see Map administration).